 Key Highlights

-- Lithium-ion (Li-ion) and lithium-polymer (LiPo) batteries are two well-known types of rechargeable batteries.
+- Lithium-ion (Li-ion) batteries and lithium-polymer (LiPo) batteries are two popular kinds of rechargeable batteries.

-- Li-ion batteries are known for their high energy density.
-You will often find them on laptops and smartphones.
+- Li-ion batteries are known for having a high energy density.
+You will find them in laptops and in smartphones.

 Introduction